admozh17/brick_by_brick/README.md

 - `googlemaps` - Geocoding
 - `pydantic` - Data validation
 - `tqdm` - Progress bars
+- `chromadb` - Vector database
+- `sentence-transformers` - Semantic embeddings

 ## Configuration

 The system can be configured through environment variables:
 - `GOOGLE_API_KEY`: Required for geocoding functionality
 - `OPENAI_API_KEY`: Required for LLM processing

+## Data Storage

+The vector database is stored locally in the `./chroma_db` directory.
+This includes:
+- Embeddings for semantic search
+- Metadata for each stored place
+- Index files for efficient retrieval

 ## License